If you don’t love responsive design already, you will, after reading about Google’s latest announcement. Heck, what are we waiting for, here it is?

-Well, according to Wikipedia responsive design is when “A web site is crafted to use Cascading Style Sheets 3 media queries, an extension of the @mediarule, with fluid proportion-based grids, to adapt the layout to the viewing environment, and probably also use flexible images.
-As a result, users across a broad range of devices and browsers will have access to a single source of content, laid out so as to be easy to read and navigate with a minimum of resizing, panning, and scrolling.”
+Well, according to Wikipedia, responsive design is when “A web site is crafted to use Cascading Style Sheets 3 media queries, an extension of the @mediarule, with fluid proportion-based grids, to adapt the layout to the viewing environment, and probably also use flexible images.
+As a result, users across a broad range of devices and browsers will have access to a single source of content, laid out to be easy to read and navigate with a minimum of resizing, panning, and scrolling.”

 Why is Responsive Design the Best Option for Mobile SEO?

 Google says the advantages of responsive design include having one URL, making it easier for your users to interact with the page.
-This also makes it easier for Google as they only need to crawl one URL opposed to multiple URLs with content on them.
-Furthermore, from an external linking and social media sharing perspective, users will only have one URL to link to, opposed to multiple URLs.
-For those of you who don’t know it was previously a common practice to have mobile sites on a subdomain or another domain.
-This made it very confusing when considering what information to serve to Google Bot and Google Bot Mobile.
+This also makes it easier for Google as they only need to crawl one URL as opposed to multiple URLs with the content on them.
+Furthermore, from an external linking and social media sharing perspective, users will only have one URL to link to, as opposed to multiple URLs.
+For those of you who don’t know, it was previously a common practice to have mobile sites on a subdomain or another domain.
+This made it very confusing when considering what information to serve Google Bot and Google Bot Mobile.